h0mbre/h0mbre.github.io/_posts/2020-01-20-HEVD-StackOverflow.md

 ![](/assets/images/AWE/crash2.PNG)

-We can see that when we crashed, we were executing a RET which will pop the top value on the stack (usually placed there by a CALL instruction) into EIP and return us to the address in EIP.
+We can see that when we crashed, we were executing a RET 8 which will pop a value from the stack into EIP and return us to the address in EIP.
 In our case, that address was 0x41414141 which isn't mapped and caused us to Blue Screen of Death!
 We know that once we have EIP, we have a ton of power to redirect execution flow.
 You can use the `msf-pattern_create` utility in `/usr/bin` on Kali to create a pattern of 3000 bytes and find the offset.
 I'll leave that to you.
 Let's move onto the exploit now.

 ### Exploit